Missiamma: Music

 The music was composed by S. Rajeswara Rao.
 The lyrics were penned by Thanjai N. Ramaiah Dass.
 Raaga Sudharasa, a Thyagarajah Krithi in Andolika Raga, was also included in the film.
 The playback singers are A. M. Rajah, P. Leela and P. Susheela.
 Piano is by Pianist Ramachandran Diwakar(Pianist Diwakar).
 "Ariya Paruvamada" was Susheela's first song for Rajeswara Rao.
 The song "Ennai Aalum Mary Maatha", picturised on Savitri's character, is an appeal to Virgin Mary.
 The song "Ariya Paruvamada" is set in the Carnatic raga known as Kharaharapriya, while "Brindavanamum Nandakumaranum" is set primarily in Shuddha Saveri, with parts of it in Arabhi and Devagandhari.
 Songs like "Vaarayo Vennilaave", "Brindavanamum Nandakumaranum", "Ennai Aalum Mary Maatha" and "Pazhaga Theriyavenum" became popular with the Tamil diaspora.
 The songs "Saami Dharmam Thalaikakkum" and "Sitaram Jai Sitaram" were performed by K. Sarangapani onscreen; however, neither feature on the soundtrack.

 Release

-Missiamma was released in theatres on 14 January 1955, during Thai Pongal, and two days after Missamma.
+Missiamma was released in theatres on 14 January 1955, during Pongal, and two days after Missamma.
 It was a commercially success, completing a 100-day theatrical run.